llm-on-gke/vllm-inference/README.md

 Optimized CUDA kernels

 ## Opensource Models supported:
-Llama2,Mistril, Falcon, see full list in https://docs.vllm.ai/en/latest/models/supported_models.html
+Llama2, Mistril, Falcon, see full list in https://docs.vllm.ai/en/latest/models/supported_models.html

 ## GKE Cluster and Nodepools
 See the create-cluster.sh
 Currently, tested in GKE 1.26, up to GKE1.27.5.GKE.200 only, issues to test with some of latest versions.
 If you experience errors in logs:
 Can not find Nvidia driver, cuda initialization error.
 Then consider to switch to different GKE version may help resove the isssues

+The default script uses tesla-l4 1 GPU as example, which uses us-central1 region with following GPU related nodepool specs:

+--accelerator type=nvidia-l4,count=1,gpu-driver-version=latest   --machine-type g2-standard-8 --node-version=1.27.5.GKE.200

+You can choose to use 2 TESLA-T4 GPU with tweaks to the nodepool specs:
+--accelerator type=nvidia-tesla-t4,count=2,gpu-driver-version=latest   --machine-type n1-standard-8 --node-version=1.27.5.GKE.200

 ## Deploy model to GKE cluster
 See gke-deploy.yaml,